chipxsd/stream-based-sync/stream-based-sync.md

 # A global variable keeping the light switch state.
 @lightSwitchState = false;

-# Channel instance available across all web socket connections.
-We'll use
+# Global channel instance available across all web socket connections.
+We'll
-# this channel to emit the changes to all open connections.
+# use this channel to emit the changes to all open connections.
 @channel = EM::Channel.new

 EM::WebSocket.run(:host => "0.0.0.0", :port => 8080) do |ws|